TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

-   # TOGAF Insights
+# Insights into the TOGAF Framework

-   Hello there!

-   This is Tanishka, and a very warm welcome to my TOGAF Learning repository!

-   I've dedicated this space towards documenting my entire learning journey, as I dive into & grasp the nuances of TOGAF --> **how it'll help ensure that we're *actually* aligning technical infrastructure with the business goals.**

-   Here, you'll find some notes, summaries, all things related to TOGAF...

-   ## How I've structured it:-
+This space is dedicated to documenting my journey, as I explore enterprise architecture, specifically through the lens of The Open Group Architecture Framework - TOGAF.

+As I dive deep into the principles and practices of TOGAF, this repository serves as both a study guide and a resource for anyone interested in understanding enterprise architecture

+## Breakdown:

    --> **Basics**: Fundamental Concepts plus TOGAF Key Objectives

    --> **ADM**: Deep-dive into Architecture Development Method plus its phases

-   --> **Enterprise Continuum** Plus the Architecture Repository
+   --> **Enterprise Continuum** & the Architecture Repository

    --> **Case Studies**: Practical examples and case studies on implementing TOGAF

-   --> **Resources**:  Books, articles and websites I feel would be worthwhile for further reading and reference.
+   --> **Resources**:  Books, articles and websites I feel would be worthwhile for further reading and reference

    ## About this Journey